avisi-cloud/structurizr-site-generatr/README.md

         ...
     }
     ```
-3. Don't forget to add `--assets-dir assets` to your generatr command
-4. Read the following instructions and Generate a website
+5. Read the following instructions and Generate a website

 ### Generate a website